 This is the structural problem with outcome-based pricing when the tool is working.
 The vendor's revenue grows with your bot's success.
 Your costs are unpredictable.
 For a bootstrapped founder managing a tight budget, unpredictable costs are a real operational problem — not just a math preference.

 Use a flat-rate alternative if you are pre-$1M ARR and mainly need FAQ deflection.
-The specific pick: saavos at $19 for under 1,000 messages/month, SiteGPT at $39 or saavos Pro at $49 for 1,000–4,000 messages, Chatbase at $32/month annual if you need model selection or WhatsApp.
+The specific pick: saavos at $9 for under 1,000 messages/month, SiteGPT at $39 or saavos Builder at $24 for 1,000–4,000 messages, Chatbase at $32/month annual if you need model selection or WhatsApp.
 Stick with Fin only if you already pay for Intercom's platform or your support workflow genuinely needs CRM context that standalone bots cannot provide.

 Use Fin if: You already pay for Intercom's platform, you are comparing against human agent cost (not other chatbots), or your support workflow needs CRM context, user segmentation, and multi-channel routing that standalone chatbots cannot provide.